NioTheFirst/ScType/create_typefile.md

 3) `{scaling_factor}` represents the scaling factor for the variable.
 If unknown, fill with `0`
 4) `{value}` represents a value that the variable can take.
 If unknown, fill with `'u'`

-If none of the information is none, the annotation can be excluded entirely.
+If all of the information is unknown, the annotation can be excluded entirely.

-For example, an integer variable named `priceAToB` in a function `getCost()`  which represents a price of token A over token B, where A and B are both global variables, has a scaling factor of 6, and has an unknown value would be type like so:
+For example, an integer variable named `priceAToB` in a function `getCost()`  which represents a price of token A over token B where A and B are both global variables, has a scaling factor of 6, and has an unknown value would be typed like so:

 `[t], getCost, priceAToB, global:A, global:B, 6, 'u'`

 Typically, annotations for token types are not needed since they can be inferred from special functions like `balanceOf()`.
-Additionally, if they are provided, the user-provided annotation will be prioritized over inference in case of differences (and a warning will be issued).
+If they are provided, the user-provided annotation will be prioritized over inference in case of differences (and a warning will be issued).

 #### Finance Type File